skounis/architecture-and-reference-framework/docs/arf.md

 concept of using catalogues was introduced.
-Creating and maintaining controlled vocabulary, catalogue of attributes and attestation rulebooks, is essential for the development and success of the EUDI Wallet ecosystem, enabling shorter "time-to-market\" and efficient implementation.
+Creating and maintaining controlled vocabulary, catalogue of attributes and attestation rulebooks, is essential for the development and success of the EUDI Wallet ecosystem, enabling shorter "time-to-market" and efficient implementation.

 Building on the requirements of \[Topic 12\], having in mind both the